 - Roll out the pizza dough into a pizza shape.
 And really, who cares if it is a rectangle, square, circle, oval, or star?
 I even let my kids go crazy and roll it out themselves.
 It gets their energy out.
 And saves me a step in the kitchen!

 - After rolling out the dough, lightly brush both sides of the dough with some olive oil.
-This helps prevent the dough from sticking on your grill.
+This helps prevent the dough from sticking to your grill.
 Tip: You can also just brush one side of your pizza dough with olive oil, and then place it on the grill greased side down and brush the opposite side, once on the grill.

 - Grill the pizza dough for 2-3 minutes, with the grill open; 1-2 minutes per side with the grill closed.
 The goal here is to cook the pizza dough until just browned.
 The dough will bubble up slightly and then will easily be able to be flipped with long tongs and/or spatula.
 If your pizza dough seems stuck to grates, give it another 30 seconds or so.
-Much like meat, the dough will release from grill easier once cooked through.
+Much like meat, the dough will release from the grill easier once cooked through.

-- It will not take long to grill the 2nd side of the pizza, so do not leave unattended.
-Once the pizza dough is just browned, remove dough to a large cookie sheet.
+- It will not take long to grill the 2nd side of the pizza, so do not leave it unattended.
+Once the pizza dough is just browned, remove the dough to a large cookie sheet.
 Close grill lid, and turn to medium-high heat.

 - Spread the dough with a thin layer of BBQ sauce, cover with leftover Pulled pork, and then top with the shredded cheese.

 - To finish pizza on the grill, place a cookie sheet with loaded pizza directly on your grill and close the grill lid.
 Cook for 4-5 minutes, or until cheese is melted.
-If you place your pizza directly on grates of the grill instead of using a cookie sheet, your pulled pork pizza will be ready in 2-3 minutes.
+If you place your pizza directly on the grates of the grill instead of using a cookie sheet, your pulled pork pizza will be ready in 2-3 minutes.

 To Bake Pizza